 Students will routinely obtain the master’s degree en route to the doctorate.
 Requirements for candidacy for the M.A. degree include the successful completion of 24 credits of approved graduate course work with a grade point average of 3.0 and the recommendation of the Clinical Training Committee based on satisfactory academic and professional evaluations.
 The 54 credits for the M.A. must include nine hours of practicum and 45 hours of the core course work of the Psy.D. degree.

 The candidacy for the Psy.D. will be awarded following the completion of all M.A. requirements plus a minimum of an additional nine credits, successful performance on the preliminary examination and research proficiency evaluation, and satisfactory annual academic and professional evaluations.
 A grade point average of 3.0 is required for candidacy.

 Applicants who have completed course work at other institutions may request transfer of credit.
 A maximum of 36 semester hours of credit may be approved.
 A portion, but not all, of the practicum requirements may be transferred for equivalent supervised experience.

-Students must complete two consecutive semesters or one summer plus the preceding or following semester of full-time study to meet residency requirements.
-At other times, students may complete part-time studies.
 All students complete a Plan of Study, which will include a detailed semester-by-semester outline of proposed course work and completion dates for exams, doctoral project, and internship.
 An average of 15 semester hours must be completed each year, and all requirements must be completed within seven years.
-It is not possible for all course requirements to be met through summer, evening, and weekend course scheduling.
-No classes are offered on line.
+No classes are offered online.